kitconcept/raspberry-pi-training/02-brute-force-ssh.md

 # Lessons Learned

 - Brute force attacks do not scale if the password and the used alphabet have a sufficient size
-- Trying all username/password combinations
+- Trying all username/password combinations is hard
+- Don't try stupid things before doing the math

 # Harden Raspberry Pi